cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - the chosen execution path:
   ``optimized_bootstrap``, ``exact_tiled_bootstrap``, ``unsupported``, ``not_required``;
 - a short reason code for logs, tests and debugging.

+As of July 30, 2026, this classifier exists in ``src/icclim/_core/generic/bootstrap_capability.py`` for the current generic indicator families:

+- day-of-year percentile count;
+- filtered day-of-year percentile count;
+- value aggregates such as ``fraction_of_total``;
+- spell reducers such as ``sum_of_spell_lengths``;
+- bounded percentile compositions that currently stay on the reference bootstrap path.

 Reusable bootstrap primitives
 =============================